bbits/apns-worker/README.rst

 An APNs client is by nature stateful.
 The default apns-worker backend uses Python threads to asynchronously process a queue of messages to send to the service.
-Most users will want to maintain a global :class:`~apns_worker.ApnsManager` instance to process messages.
+Most users will want to maintain a global ApnsManager instance to process messages.
 Note that if your own program is threaded, you may need to take care to create this global instance safely.

 ::